xbmc/xbmc/docs/README.macOS.md

 ```
 --with-windowsystem=<native:sdl>
 ```
-  Windowing system to use (default is sdl when not provided). arm64 MacOS requires native
+  Windowing system to use (default is native windowing when not provided). arm64 MacOS does not support SDL windowing.

 ```
 --with-sdk=<sdknumber>